 Mutsmag, like some lesser-known variations on the Cinderella story and other tales about girls fending for themselves, puts a strong emphasis on positive mother-daughter bonds; when Mutsmags mother dies in the beginning, she leaves Mutsmag an old knife, possibly realizing that resourceful Mutsmag would use her humble knife repeatedly to her own advantage, as more flamboyant male heroes use gleaming swords to fight their enemies.
 Mutsmag also relies less on magic than Molly Whuppie and other famous giant killers.
 She gets some assistance from magical helpers in the early parts of Chases Mutsmag, but in Stephensons adaptation it is always Mutsmags watchfulness and ingenious actions that enable her to triumph, saving her sisters skins without letting them put her down, and finally ridding the country of the giant and his wife.

 After portraying this most fearless giant-killing heroine, Stephenson turned to a different kind of tale that also focuses on the rivalries and close bonds of women characters who outsmart gullible men.
 In spring 2001, the Jack Tale Players began performing The Three Old Womens Bet.
 It is not a wonder tale with magic working for or against the characters, but a purely comical folktale about women trying to outdo each other in making fools of their husbands.
 The Appalachian tale called The Two Old Womens Bet in Chases Grandfather Tales has been reprinted in several anthologies as an example of an American folktale about sillies or fools or noodleheads.
 Variations on this tale of female tricksters and foolish men (tale type 1406 in Aarne and Thompsons folktale indexes) are found in many places, from Iceland to Russia.
-It is related to medieval fabliaux and jeststraditional types of stories about tricks played on the opposite sex that were adapted by authors such as Boccaccio, Chaucer, and Shakespeare (in The Merry Wives of Windsor, for example) .
+It is related to medieval fabliaux and jeststraditional types of stories about tricks played on the opposite sex that were adapted by authors such as Boccaccio, Chaucer, and Shakespeare (in Shakespeare's The Merry Wives of Windsor, for example) .
 Angela Carter notes "that if a marriage is the ultimate destination of so many fairy tales, marriage itself and its conditions are universally treated as a joke" (237).

 |The Three Old Women enjoy a friendly argument about their bet at a performance in a Georgia elementary school, May 2002.|